DNTD-Dynamics/dntd-dynamics-website/content/lab-notes/radarguard/mmwave-tlv-live-wrong-firmware.md

 When you flash ISK firmware onto an AOP board, the internal angle-of-arrival tables don't match the physical antenna positions.
 The sensor boots, accepts config, starts — and then the DSP can't reconcile the geometry, so the data port produces nothing useful.

-TI doesn't make this obvious in the SDK directory structure.
+This isn't obvious in the SDK directory structure.
 The `xwr68xx/mmw/` folder contains ISK firmware.
 The AOP firmware lives in the OOB demo folder: `xwr68xx/out_of_box_6843_aop/`.

 ## The fix